ofrank123/modular_synth_app/DEVLOG.md

 - Right now the oscillator can go well into sub audio rate, but I still think it would be nice to have a dedicated LFO module, because it'd make things nicer.
 - Would like to add slewing to some of the Math module inputs
 - Next module will be a step sequencer, so I can get something semi-musical out of it!
 I have some fun ideas, but for now just tempo, with 8 steps and pitch controls should be good.
 Hence the need for standardization of pitch information.
-- Also met with Ian today, he seemed impressed at the current functionality and performance, which I'm happy about.
+- Also met with Ian today, he seemed impressed at the current functionality and performance, which I'm happy about.S

+# 31 Oct
+- Lots of deadlines done.
+Added a phase input.
+Nice to see that feeding back a sine wave with an input of 1 actually gives me white noise.

+# 1 Nov
+- Added an LFO Module, sample and hold should be next.
+Also some sort of slew limiter on the math module inputs 1 and 2.